code-mentoring/learn/CONTRIBUTING.md

   a maintainer asks you to reduce your PR size, please do so.
 - `release/vX.X.X` Used to release the sprints work into production.

+## Commit Messages

+### Message Structure

+A commit message consists of three distinct parts separated by a blank line: the title, an **optional** body and an **optional** footer.
+The layout looks like this:

+`type(scope?): subject`

+`Body`

+`Footer`

+The title consists of the type of the message and subject.

+### :exclamation: Command Line

+This is how you commit your message with all three parts with a blank line:

+`git commit -m "type(scope)?: subject" -m "Body..." -m "Footer..."`

+### The Type
+The type is contained within the title and can be one of these types:

+- **feat**: a new feature
+- **fix**: a bug fix
+- **docs**: changes to documentation
+- **style**: formatting, missing semicolons, etc; no code change
+- **refactor**: refactoring production code
+- **test**: adding tests, refactoring test; no production code change
+- **chore**: updating build tasks, package manager configs, etc; no production code change

+### The Scope
+The scope describes the category of your change and the commonly used are of the following:
+- build,
+- chore,
+- ci,
+- docs,
+- feat,
+- fix,
+- perf,
+- refactor,
+- revert,
+- style,
+- test

+NOTE: These strict type and scope can be found in **commitlint.config.js**

+### The Subject

+Subjects should be no greater than 50 characters, does not begin with a capital letter and do not end with a period.
+Use an imperative tone to describe what a commit does, rather than what it did.
+For example, use change; not changed or changes.

+### The Body

+Not all commits are complex enough to warrant a body, therefore it is optional and only used when a commit requires a bit of explanation and context.
+Use the body to explain the what and why of a commit, not the how.
+When writing a body, the blank line between the title and the body is required and you should limit the length of each line to no more than 100 characters.

+### The Footer

+The footer is optional and is used to reference issue tracker IDs.

 ## PRs

 As per git flow, all PRs should be on branches with the names `feature/name-of-feature`.
 **They should be requested to merge into the `develop` branch, NOT THE `master` branch.**

+### Approaches to writing a PR ###

+Include the purpose of this Pull Request.
+For example:

+`This is a spike to explore…`

+`This simplifies the display of…`

+`This fixes handling of…`

+Consider providing an overview of why the work is taking place (with any relevant links); don’t assume familiarity with the history.

+Be explicit about what feedback you want, a quick pair of :eyes: on the code, discussion on the technical approach, critique on design or a review of copy.

+### Feature breaking

+Whenever it’s possible, break pull requests into smaller ones.

+Let’s say that you need to create a subscribe feature on your app.
+It's just a form that accepts an email address and saves it.
+Without knowing how your app works, I can already break it in 8 pull requests.

+- Create a model to save emails
+- Create a route to receive requests
+- Create a controller
+- Create a service to save it in the database (business logic)
+- Create a policy to handle access control
+- Create a subscribe component (frontend)
+- Create a button to call the subscribe component
+- Add the subscribe button in the interface

+### Title

+Make a self-explanatory title describing what the pull request does.

+### Description

+Detail with what was changed, why it was changed, and how it was changed.
+If necessary, add some screenshots or a GIF or video of you using the feature.

 When a PR is ready, please make sure to request a review from a 🧢 maintainer.
 Once the maintainer has approved your PR, it will be merged for you into `develop`.

+## Offering feedback ##

+- Familiarize yourself with the context of the issue, and reasons why this Pull Request exists.
+- If you disagree strongly, consider giving it a few minutes before responding; think before you react.
+- Ask, don’t tell. (“What do you think about trying…?” rather than “Don’t do…”)
+- Explain your reasons why code should be changed.
+(Not in line with the style guide?
+A personal preference?)
+- Offer ways to simplify or improve code.
+- Avoid using derogatory terms, like “stupid”, when referring to the work someone has produced.
+- Be humble. (“I’m not sure, let’s try…”)
+- Avoid hyperbole. (“NEVER do…”)
+- Aim to develop professional skills, group knowledge and product quality, through group critique.
+- Be aware of negative bias with online communication.
+(If content is neutral, we assume the tone is negative.)
+Can you use positive language as opposed to neutral?
+- Use emoji to clarify tone.
+Compare “:sparkles: :sparkles: Looks good :+1: :sparkles: :sparkles:” to “Looks good.”

+## Responding to feedback ##

+- Consider leading with an expression of appreciation, especially when feedback has been mixed.
+- Ask for clarification. (“I don’t understand, can you clarify?”)
+- Offer clarification, explain the decisions you made to reach a solution in question.
+- Try to respond to every comment.
+- Link to any follow up commits or Pull Requests. (“Good call!
+Done in 1682851”)
+- If there is growing confusion or debate, ask yourself if the written word is still the best form of communication.
+Talk (virtually) face-to-face, then mutually consider posting a follow-up to summarize any offline discussion (useful for others who are following along, now or later).
+- These guidelines were inspired partly by Thoughtbot’s [code review](https://github.com/thoughtbot/guides/tree/master/code-review) guide.

 Congratulations 🎉! #alwaysbeshipping ⛵️